cross-language-cpp/djinni-generator/docs/generated-code-usage.md

 - :one: Generated only for types that contain constants.
 - :two: Generated only for types with derived operations and/or constants.
 These have `.mm` extensions to allow non-trivial constants.

-Add all generated files to your build target, as well as the contents of `support-lib/objc`.
+Add all generated files to your build target, and link against the [djinni-support-lib](https://github.com/cross-language-cpp/djinni-support-lib).

 Note that `+Private` files can only be used with ObjC++ source (other headers are pure ObjC) and are not required by Objective-C users of your interface.